Qinwei Zhou, Boyuan Fan, Jiangwei Zhu, Liqing Fu and Weihong Wu* Pages 14 - 23 ( 10 )

-Background: The glucose detection is of great significance in biomedicine.
+Background: Glucose detection is of great significance in biomedicine.
 In clinical medicine, diabetes seriously endangers human health.
 By accurately measuring the blood glucose content of diabetic patients, diabetes can be effectively monitored and treated.
 At present, there are many methods for measuring glucose content, such as chromatography, spectroscopy, and electrochemical methods.
-Among them, electrochemical glucose sensors are widely used because of their high reliability, low cost and easy operation.
+Among them, electrochemical glucose sensors are widely used because of their high reliability, low cost, and easy operation.

 Methods: Combining graphene with other nanomaterials (including graphene, metal oxides, semiconductor nanoparticles, polymers, dye molecules, ionic liquids and biomolecules) is an effective way to expand or enhance the sensing performance.

-Conclusion: Electrochemical glucose sensor based on graphene composite has received extensive attention.
+Conclusion: Electrochemical glucose sensors based on graphene composite have received extensive attention.
 Although these materials have made significant progress in improving the sensitivity, lowering the detection limit and broadening the linear range, there are still facing challenges that require further study.

 Electrochemical sensors, glucose, glucose oxidase, graphene composite, nonenzymatic glucose sensor.

 College of Materials and Environmental Engineering, Hangzhou Dianzi University, Hangzhou, 310018, College of Materials and Environmental Engineering, Hangzhou Dianzi University, Hangzhou, 310018, Co-Innovation Center for Sustainable Forestry in Southern China, Nanjing Forestry University, Nanjing, 210037, Jinhua City Cultivated Land Quality and Fertilizer Management Station, Jinhua, 321017, College of Materials and Environmental Engineering, Hangzhou Dianzi University, Hangzhou, 310018